-The unique combination of carefully tailored financial planning and a wide range of life product options is at the heart of what makes Archipelago Life different from others.
-We’re here to protect, build and maximise your wealth for the future security of you and your family.
+The unique combination of the carefully tailored financial planning and a wide range of life product options is at the heart of what makes Archipelago Life Insurance Limited different from others.
+We are here to protect, build and maximise your wealth for the future security of you and your family.
 But most of all, we want to help you achieve your hopes and objectives, whatever they may be.
 The possibilities are endless.

 History of Takaful